ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 ---
 ## Future Improvements

-1. Apply to various real tables used by Hospitals in their operations.
-Some data tables are dimension tables, facts, and can be generated from batch or streaming.
+1. Apply to various real-world tables used by hospitals in their operations.
+The data tables include both dimension and fact tables, which can be generated through either batch or streaming processes.
    - Appointments
    - Medical Records
    - Insurance